VBSquad/Androiders-Buddy/README.md

 We will then be reviewing and adding your project apps under the respective topic folder.

+# How to Contribute? :thinking:

+- First of all you've to comment down on the issue which you want to do.
+We will then assignee you that issue/project.
+Then you have to create an app in which you implement that particular Android topic.
+Don't just randomly send in your PR we need to follow some basic rules of open source.
+Although you can create some relevant issues of some good Android topics on which you would like to work or would want to see in the repository ( don't forget to follow the issue template ).

+- Secondly then you don't have to upload your entire app which you have created earlier, you have to create a folder in which you add the .java file, the .XML file and the screenshot of the visible working output of the app and then commit and push this folder to the 'UI XML' or 'Java' folder of the repository depending on the topic.
+Name this folder same as the topic name.
+After doing so create a PR and follow the PR template.

 ## The UI/Widgets related topics: